labsyspharm/harvardtissueatlas/README.md

 ## Data Files

-The site currently makes use of three data files (contained in the *_data* directory), which can be edited as needed as the site grows over time:
+The site currently makes use of four data files (contained in the *_data* directory), which can be edited as needed as the site grows over time:
 - **menus.yml** - This contains the structure for the main site navigation.
 Note the use of the *section_id* value.
 This is used to trigger menu highlighting for sub-pages within a given section.
 Also note the use of the *children* attribute, which is used to specify submenus for a given top-level section.
 If a top-level menu item is not actually a link, but rather just a container label, simply provide an empty string for the url value.
 For example, here, the 'About' section is simply a top-level label/container for the 'Projects' and 'People' pages below it:
     ```yaml
     main: